DimaKhaver/Android-timer/README.md

 Two timer-classes in Android:

-1. it's a base timer-class;
+1. It's a base timer-class;

 2. GameTimer class, which I use in the game "Bulls and Cows".